TanStack/table/README.md

   - A `pathIndex` can be set as the key and its value set to `true` to expand that row's subRows into view.
 For example, if `{ '3': true }` was passed as the `expanded` state, the **4th row in the original data array** would be expanded.
   - For nested expansion, you may **use another object** instead of a Boolean to expand sub rows.
 For example, if `{ '3': { '5' : true }}` was passed as the `expanded` state, then the **6th subRow of the 4th row and the 4th row of the original data array** would be expanded.
   - This information is stored in state since the table is allowed to manipulate the filter through user interaction.
+- `subRowsKey: String`
+  - Required
+  - Defaults to `subRows`
+  - React Table will use this key when materializing the final row object.
+It also uses this key to infer sub-rows from the raw data.
+  - See [Grouping and Aggregation](#grouping-and-aggregation) for more information
 - `paginateSubRows: Bool`
   - Defaults to `true`
   - If set to `false`, expanded rows will not be paginated.
 Thus, any expanded subrows would potentially increase the size of any given page by the amount of total expanded subrows on the page.